Many commercial buildings in the Phoenix area use foam roofing as an efficient way to protect a flat roof. They have many benefits.

 Foam roofing is very flexible in its applications, so it is especially useful for roofs that have unusual angles and architecture.
 The material is sprayed on, where it foams up and then solidifies.
 After it solidifies a protective coating is added.

 It has a few special advantages over other types of flat roofing systems.
-One of the biggest being that it protects against heat well, which will reduce your company’s energy bills.
+One of the biggest is that it protects against heat well, which will reduce your company’s energy bills.
 Studies have shown that a professionally installed foam roof will pay for itself in reduced energy bills in about five years.

 There are basically four steps to applying a Foam Roof: